Mohammed-Majid/ML_Roadmap/README.md

 This is where it gets interesting.
 Ever wondered how tools like GPT or Midjourney work? this is where it all starts.
 The idea is to build deep networks of "neurons" or "perceptrons" that use non-linear activations to understand abstract concepts that would generally confuse standard statistical models.

-- **Neural Networks**: architecture, Perceptrons, Activation functions, weights & initialization, biases etc..
+- **Neural Networks**: architecture, Perceptrons, Activation functions, weights & initialization, optimizers (SGD, RMSprop, Adam etc), cost/loss functions, biases, back/forward propagation, gradient clipping, vanishing/exploding gradients, batch normalization etc..
 - **Convolutional Neural Networks (CNNs)**: Image classification, object detection, image segmentation
 - **Recurrent Neural Networks and variants (RNNs/LSTMs/GRUs)**: Working with sequential data like audio, text, time series etc..
 - **Transformers**: Text generation, attention mechanism